mndfcked/kokoro-fastapi-nix/README.md

 ## Requirements

-- NixOS or Nix package manager with flakes enabled
+- NixOS system with flakes enabled
-- Docker support
+- Docker support (automatically configured by the module)
 - Internet connection for initial repository clone
 - For GPU: NVIDIA GPU with CUDA support and NVIDIA Docker runtime